upgradejs/depngn/README.md

 }
 ```

+#### `--reportOutputPath`
+This allows you to specify the path where you want the report to be generated.
+If no path is specified, it will default to the current working directory.
+There are a few things to note:
+- If the path you specify doesn't exist, it will be created
+- If the path includes a file name, the file name will be used as the name of the report file.
+The report type will be determined by the extension of the file name, and it supouse to be one of the following: `.html`, `.json`
+- If the path doesn't include an extension, it will default to `.html` (if the `--reporter` is set to `html` or not specified at all) or `.json` (if the `--reporter` is set to `json`)
+- If both `--reporter` and `--reportOutputPath` are specified, the `--reporter` option will be ignored in case the `--reportOutputPath` includes a file name with the extension

 ### A Note on The Engines Field

 The `engines` field in `package.json` is optional and many libraries don't include it.
 If that's the case, the output for that package will be: